Class AstronomicalCalculator

 elevationAdjustment = Math.toDegrees(Math.acos(earthRadiusInMeters / (earthRadiusInMeters + elevationMeters)));

 The source of this algorithm is Calendrical Calculations by Edward M. Reingold and Nachum Dershowitz.
-An alternate algorithm that produces an almost identical (but not accurate) result found in Ma'aglay Tzedek by Moishe Kosower and other sources is:
+An alternate algorithm that produces similar (but not completely accurate) result found in Ma'aglay Tzedek by Moishe Kosower and other sources is:

 elevationAdjustment = 0.0347 * Math.sqrt(elevationMeters);